edsilv/aframe-workshop/README.md

     git commit -m "initial commit"
     git push origin master

+If this is your first time using git, you can store your login details like this:

+  git config --global credential.helper store

 Wait a few moments then refresh your netlify page.
 You should see `Hello world`.
 You now have everything you need to develop your web pages!

 ## Exercises